Paul Hofhaimer Prize

 Who was Paul Hofhaimer?

-Born on January 25, 1459 in Radstadt, Paul Hofhaimer was closely associated with the court life of Emperor Maximilian I. Hofhaimer served at the imperial court of Frederick III in Graz before first taking up his duties as organist at the court of Archduke Sigmund of Tyrol in 1478.
-Sigmund's successor, King and Emperor Maximilian I, took over Hofhaimer along with the court chapel.
-In his entourage he made numerous journeys through the empire to Linz, Wels, Vienna, Augsburg, Ulm, Constance, Füssen and Freiburg.
-Around 1509 he settled in Augsburg.
+Born on January 25, 1459 in Radstadt, Paul Hofhaimer was closely associated with the court life of Emperor Maximilian I. Hofhaimer served at the imperial court of Frederick III in Graz before first taking up his post as organist at the court of Archduke Sigmund of Tyrol in 1478.
+Sigmund's successor, King and Emperor Maximilian I, took over Hofhaimer and the court chapel.
+In his entourage, he traveled extensively throughout the empire, including to Linz, Wels, Vienna, Augsburg, Ulm, Constance, Füssen and Freiburg.
+He settled in Augsburg around 1509.
 After the death of his employer in 1519, the court chapel was also dissolved.
-Hofhaimer probably went to Passau for the time being, and in 1522 he can be found in Salzburg.
-Here he died in 1537 and found his last resting place in the cemetery of St. Peter.
+Hofhaimer presumably went to Passau for the time being, and there is evidence of him in Salzburg in 1522.
+He died here in 1537 and was laid to rest in St. Peter's Cemetery.

 Die Preisträger des 20.
 Paul-Hofhaimer-Wettbewerbs: 1.
 Platz: Alberto Gaspardo, 2.
 Platz: Susanna Soffiantini sowie die beiden Drittplatzierten Giulia Ricci und Giulio De Nardo gemeinsam mit den Jurymitgliedern Wolfgang Zerer, Pieter van Dijk, Magdalena Hasibeder, Jörg-Andreas Bötticher, Vorsitzender Reinhard Jaud und Brett Leighton.

-The winners of the 20th Paul Hofhaimer Competition: 1st place, Alberto Gaspardo (l.), 2nd place, Susanna Soffiantini (3rd from l.) as well as the two Drittplatzierten Giulia Ricci (5th from l.) and Giulio De Nardo (6th from l.) together with jury members (f. l. to r.), Wolfgang Zerer, Pieter van Dijk, alena Hasibana.) and Giulio De Nardo (6th from left) together with the jury members (from left to right), Wolfgang Zerer, Pieter van Dijk, Magdalena Hasibeder, Jörg-Andreas Bötticher, Chairman Reinhard Jaud and Brett Leighton.© Stadt Innsbruck/FB
+The winners of the 20th Paul Hofhaimer Competition: 1st place, Alberto Gaspardo (l.), 2nd place, Susanna Soffiantini (3rd from l.) and the two third place winners Giulia Ricci (5th from l.) and Giulio De Nardo (6th from l.).) and Giulio De Nardo (6th from left) together with the jury members (from left to right), Wolfgang Zerer, Pieter van Dijk, Magdalena Hasibeder, Jörg-Andreas Bötticher, Chairman Reinhard Jaud and Brett Leighton.© Stadt Innsbruck/FB

 Die Preisträger des 20.
 Paul-Hofhaimer-Wettbewerbs: 1.
 Platz: Alberto Gaspardo, 2.
 Platz: Susanna Soffiantini sowie die beiden Drittplatzierten Giulia Ricci und Giulio De Nardo gemeinsam mit den Jurymitgliedern Wolfgang Zerer, Pieter van Dijk, Magdalena Hasibeder, Jörg-Andreas Bötticher, Vorsitzender Reinhard Jaud und Brett Leighton.

-The winners of the 20th Paul Hofhaimer Competition: 1st place, Alberto Gaspardo (l.), 2nd place, Susanna Soffiantini (3rd from l.) as well as the two Drittplatzierten Giulia Ricci (5th from l.) and Giulio De Nardo (6th from l.) together with jury members (f. l. to r.), Wolfgang Zerer, Pieter van Dijk, alena Hasibana.) and Giulio De Nardo (6th from left) together with the jury members (from left to right), Wolfgang Zerer, Pieter van Dijk, Magdalena Hasibeder, Jörg-Andreas Bötticher, Chairman Reinhard Jaud and Brett Leighton.© Stadt Innsbruck/FB
+The winners of the 20th Paul Hofhaimer Competition: 1st place, Alberto Gaspardo (l.), 2nd place, Susanna Soffiantini (3rd from l.) and the two third place winners Giulia Ricci (5th from l.) and Giulio De Nardo (6th from l.).) and Giulio De Nardo (6th from left) together with the jury members (from left to right), Wolfgang Zerer, Pieter van Dijk, Magdalena Hasibeder, Jörg-Andreas Bötticher, Chairman Reinhard Jaud and Brett Leighton.© Stadt Innsbruck/FB

 YearAward winners